jstewmc/rtf/README.md

 There are few things I'd like to work on going forward:

-* *Other formats* - It would be nice to be able to convert an RTF document to another format like HTML, plain-text, or XML.
 * *Optimization* - I haven't had much of an opportunity to test the library's performance on large files yet.
 I didn't want to get stuck prematurely optimizing.
 So, I barely optimized anything.
 It might be nice to do a little performance testing.
 * *Search for elements* - For now, there is no way to search for an element like the DOM's `getElementByTagName()` or jQuery's `find()` and `filter()` methods.
 I'd like to add that.
 * *Adding extensions* - I designed the library to make it easy to add control words and control symbols.
 However, I haven't thought about adding a library of control words and symbols yet (my ultimate goal).